Reading Time: 3 minutes

-On holiday, we like to treat ourselves to plenty of rest and new experiences and impressions.
-But our hearts often goes under more stress on holiday than in normal everyday life.
+When we are on holiday, we like to treat ourselves to plenty of rest and new experiences.
+But our hearts often goes under more stress on holiday than during our normal everyday life.
 Cardiologists warn that there is often an increased risk of heart attack on holiday.
-We will now give the reasons for this and explain why, after a heart attack abroad, rapid medical repatriation to the UK is advisable for an emergency.
+We will explore the reasons for this and explain why, after a heart attack abroad, rapid medical repatriation to the UK is advisable for an emergency.

 Three reasons for an increased risk of heart attack on holiday